language en

 is in domain of

-has phase op, process input op, process output op, process participant op, process uses artifact type op
+has phase op, process participant op

 is in range of